 Financial stress

-Experiencing cash flow problems, being in debt or feeling worried about providing for yourself or your family can cause anxiety and other mental issues.
+Experiencing cash flow problems, being in debt, or feeling worried about how you will make ends meet can cause stress and anxiety.
 Financial stress can also impact your relationships with others.
-Here we look at some causes and signs of financial stress, as well as ways to get help.
+Here, we look at some causes and signs of financial stress and ways to get help.

 Causes of financial stress

-• Unemployment, redundancy or reduced hours at work
+• Unemployment, redundancy, or reduced hours at work

-• Health issues or illness (for you, or as a carer)
+• Health issues or illness (for you or as a carer)

-• Investments that haven’t performed as expected
+• Investments that have not performed as expected

 • Gambling problems

-• Being in, or having left, a financially abusive relationship.
+• Being in, or having left, a financially abusive

 Signs you may be experiencing financial stress

-• Have trouble sleeping
+• Trouble sleeping

 • Feel anxious or constantly worried